grassionotarras/greeders-savers/README.md

 # Additional effects

-There are a few extra effects like if there is more savers than greeders then there will be a saver, or the greed burnout.
+There are a few extra effects like if there is more savers than greeders then there will be an extra saver, or the greed burnout.

 # Additional info